attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 ### Old-style aliases

-To use the old style aliases, your `function-aliases.la` file should either contain the line
+To use the old style aliases, your `menu-bindings.la` file should either contain the line

 | `functionstyle="old"`